martintabakov/html-previewer-app/README.md

 GO
 ```

-* Make sure to change the FILENAME location to where your Management Studio is located.
+*Note Make sure to change the FILENAME location to where your Management Studio is located.

-1. After the database is generated, build and run the project.
+2. After the database is generated, build and run the project.